Application guidelines – Support for Organizations

 Indigenous organization

-An organization owned and controlled by members of the Indigenous peoples of Canada, which includes First Nations, Métis and Inuit peoples.
+An organization owned and controlled by members of the Indigenous peoples of Canada, which includes First Nations, Métis and Inuit peoples

 Interim reports

 Interim reports are submitted during your project based on the requirements in the funding agreement.
-Your interim report will provide the results of the activities you have undertaken for a specific period, a report on the status of work to be accomplished and include updated revenue and expense reports.
+These reports indicate the results of the activities undertaken for a specific period.
+In addition, they include a status report on the work to be accomplished and updated revenue and expense reports.

 Official-language minority communities